 ABS (acrylonitrile butadiene styrene) is a frequently used 3D printing material.
 It has good mechanical properties and can be used for a wide range of applications.
 Ultimaker ABS shows exceptionally low warping and consistent layer bonding, making it more reliable and easier to print with than other regular ABS filaments.
-Here is everything you need to know to start printing with Ultimaker ABS.
+This guide will explain all you need to know to print with Ultimaker ABS filament.

 Always use the latest version of Cura and make sure that your 3D printer is updated with the latest firmware version to include the correct material profile for Ultimaker ABS.